Butaniku shogayaki (豚肉生姜焼き)

 - Slice the onion into 3-5mm slices.
 (To reduce frying time, place the onion in a heat-resistant container, loosely cover it with plastic wrap, and microwave for 2 minutes.)

-- Heat sesame oil in a frying pan and fry the pork.
+- Heat sesame oil in a frying pan.

-- Peel and grate the ginger.
+- Grate the ginger and add to the pan.
 (Sometimes I use processed ginger sold in tubes, but fresh ginger has a much better flavor.)

-- When the onion is soft, return the pork to the frying pan.
+- When the onion is soft, return the pork to the pan.

 - Add soy sauce, sake, and mirin and fry over high heat.